Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Higgs Sector in the LRIS

-The lightest eigenvalue $H_1 \equiv h$ will be the SM-like Higgs boson that we fix its mass with $m_h=125$ GeV \cite{Aad:2012tfa,Chatrchyan:2012ufa}.
+As emphasized, the lightest eigenstate $H_1 \equiv h$ will be the SM-like Higgs boson that we fix its mass with $m_h=125~\text{GeV}$~\cite{Aad:2012tfa,Chatrchyan:2012ufa}.
 This condition can be used to fix the value of one of the involved parameters, $\lambda_1$.
 The other two eigenvalues are given by